Bob Levy (comedian): The Howard Stern Show (2002–2010)

 In 2002, Levy entered himself in the World's Meanest Listener contest held on The Howard Stern Show which increased his profile.
 He submitted clips of himself roasting Stern and the staff which were well received and made him a top three finalist.
 In 2004, he was one of the contestants on "Get John's Job" contest.
 He was one of the hosts of The Killers of Comedy Tour, a comedy tour featuring several of the show's guests and staffers, which included Jim Florentine, Beetlejuice, and The Iron Sheik.
 When the show moved to SiriusXM in 2006, Levy was the host of the show's series of live comedy roasts.
+In a 2008 interview with the Houston Press, Levy said he and Stern producer Gary Dell'Abate assembled the roast lineups by choosing comedians suited to each subject and trying to avoid overlap in material.

 From 2006 to 2010, Levy was co-host of the weekly comedy show Miserable Men on Howard 101 on SiriusXM Radio.

 In December 2007, Levy opened Levy's Comedy Club at the Ramada Inn in Levittown, Pennsylvania.

 In 2008, Levy took part in a boxing match with Danny Bonaduce, losing to Bonaduce by a TKO in the second one-minute round of a planned three-round fight.

+Levy also maintained a long-running professional association with fellow Stern comedian Artie Lange.
+Their overlap included the 2006 Roast of Mr. Artie Lange, the 2008 audiobook edition of Lange's memoir Too Fat to Fish, and later shared stand-up bills, including a 2016 date in Scranton and a 2018 benefit for Levy at the Stress Factory in New Brunswick.

+In a June 2010 interview with MarksFriggin, Levy said he had left Miserable Men after disputes over on-air plugs, guest bookings, and compensation, and that he had subsequently been banned from the Stern channels.

 Post Howard Stern Show (2011–2014)

+Following his departure from Miserable Men, MarksFriggin reported that Levy had begun hosting an online show titled Levyland on Stickam.

 In 2014, Levy was the host of Ears Wide Open with co-hosts Stacey Prussman and Joe Conte.
 It aired on WILC-AM in Washington, D.C. and WUFC-AM in Boston.

+During this period, Levy's work increasingly moved away from traditional terrestrial and satellite radio toward downloadable shows and online distribution.

 The Bob Levy Show (2015–present)

 Levy started the comedic podcast titled The Bob Levy Show in September 2015.
 The show moved to the Radio Misfits Podcast Network in October 2015.

+Radio Misfits materials described the show as part of Levy's transition into independent podcasting, with episodes featuring Levy alongside recurring collaborators including John Kensil and Joe Conte.